 The MPRSC use more sophisticated and much more expensive yachts, enter and host both National and International competitions, and go by

-so you touch boats near a buoy - what's the problem? }
+We often quote "We go round buoys; so if you touch boats near a buoy - what's the problem?"